Play Cafe at Judson Mill in Greenville, SC is about to make every parent of little kids dreams come true with their huge indoor play area and cafe.

 The Cafe

 And working parents, this is your place to bring the kids so you can get some work done.
-There will be plenty of space to bring your laptop, connect to the Wifi, and let your kids get some energy out while you meet your deadlines.
+There is plenty of space to bring your laptop, connect to the Wifi, and let your kids get some energy out while you meet your deadlines.
+In fact, parents will be able to rent out the party rooms during the week to have meetings and get work done while their kids play.
+I nearly jumped up and down when I heard this.
+Brilliant.
+Brilliant.
+Brilliant.

 Birthday Parties & Special Events

-The Play Cafe at Judson Mill will offer several different birthday party packages for guests, ranging from a more budget-friendly version to an all out turnkey event where the parents only need to reserve the room and everything else will be handled for them.
+The Play Cafe at Judson Mill offers several different birthday party packages for guests, ranging from a more budget-friendly version to an all out turnkey event where the parents only need to reserve the room and everything else will be handled for them.
 Um, yes please.
+Party packages range from $249 up to $599.

-There will be 10 birthday party rooms – yes, 10.
+There are seven birthday party rooms – yes, seven.
 So if the weather looks bad for your outdoor party, you have a pretty good chance of snagging one of the birthday party rooms here at the Play Cafe.
+The party rooms are separated by beautiful barn doors so if you wanted to rent out several, that’s an easy desire to make a reality.

 Additionally, all the party rooms will be the same with the option of projecting a theme throughout the room.
 Think a princess castle or jungle full of dinosaurs.